Compare & evaluate (BYOE)

 • Use the same tokenizer; invarlock verify lints tokenizer hash mismatches when present.

-Determinism, pairing math, and provenance are surfaced in reports (provider and policy digests) and revalidated by invarlock verify.
+Determinism, pairing math, provenance, and runtime provenance are surfaced in reports and runtime.manifest.json and revalidated by invarlock verify.